Maichmaina/Drivers-Drive/README.md

 ## Usage
-Run the Application: #python main.py
+Run the Application: $ python main.py

 This starts the application and presents the main menu.
 Use numeric options to navigate through Cars, Maintenance, and Comments menus.